ROS Navigation Basics¶

 We’ll begin by installing Clearpath’s Jackal simulation, desktop, and navigation packages.

-sudo apt-get install ros-indigo-jackal-simulator ros-indigo-jackal-desktop
+sudo apt-get install ros-kinetic-jackal-simulator ros-kinetic-jackal-desktop

 In addition, we’ll need the Jackal navigation package, but instead of installing the debians packages with apt-get, we’ll create a sourced workspace so we can make changes to some of these files and see how it effects our simulation.
 For a full explanation on creating and compiling a sourced workspace, check out our Creating a Workspace & Package tutorial, but for the purpose of this tutorial, here is a series of commands that’ll clone the jackal_navigation package (and a few others) into a sourced workspace.